 Access Every File On Your PC Remotely

 Thanks to a little tweak made by Jan Hannemann, syncing folders to SkyDrive has never been easier.
-All you have to do is download a shell extension and after the installation is complete, syncing files can be simply done with a right click and a quick select.
-After taking a quick look through user reviews, we’ve found that this tiny application may act a bit funny with some account (new files not adding in the synced folder, there is no option for stop sync, etc.).
+All you have to do is download a shell extension, and after the installation is complete, syncing files can be simply done with a right click and a quick selection.
+After taking a quick look through user reviews, we’ve found that this tiny application may act a bit funny with some accounts (new files not added in the synced folder, there is no option for stop sync, etc.).
 Use with caution.

 Work with others on Office files

 Those wishing to work with their colleagues on a Microsoft Office document, be it Word, Excel, or a PowerPoint presentation, can now do so in a live session.
 If a file that is part of the Office suite is opened directly from the SkyDrive website by multiple users, all of them will work directly with a live version of the document, seeing changes done without delay.
 This could be a great tool for those brainstorming over distance and a helping hand for editors and journalists.

 Microsoft has integrated SkyDrive not only in the latest Office suite but in a wide range of independent applications and system features, such as the Windows lockscreen itself or the SketchBook.
 While in the first service, users are given the option of choosing a lockscreen background right from the cloud, in SketchBook, you can save images right on SkyDrive.
 All of this is done from the menu itself and without tweaking the application in any way.